Sidc1991/Advanced-Topics-in-Machine-Learning/README.md

 One Book to rule them all, One Book to find them,

-One Book to bring them all and in the probability bind them.
+One Book to bring them all and probabilistically bind them.

 ![Bishop](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ_zpFlp7TjHZhkLEXo5Msg_JAncIxyliW89aeECxr2npYKvFrL)